icarrasquer/Multi-locus_marker_Swiss_Orthoptera/Probe design/UCE/README.md

-# Application of PHYLUCE pipeline on Orthoptera
+# Application of PHYLUCE pipeline in Orthoptera

 ![](UCE.png)